 Experiment (the research)

 Halophila ovalis ramets with several leaf pairs and intact roots were collected from Pelican Point in the brackish Swan Estuary (31.98715°S, 115.82101°E) alongside sediment from adjacent Matilda Bay (31.97572°S, 115.82324°E) on 15th September 2022.
-I filled the bottom of a 220-L glass flow-through seawater tank with the sediment and planted the ramets to briefly acclimatise them to ambient seawater temperature and salinity and a 12-12-h light-dark cycle (11 ± 1.6 µmol photons m–2 s–1, mean ± s.d.).
-Amphibolis antarctica stems with several leaf clusters were collected from fully marine Marmion Lagoon (31.85303°S, 115.75092°E) on 13th October 2022.
+I filled the bottom of a 220-L glass flow-through seawater tank with the sediment and planted the ramets to acclimatise them to ambient seawater temperature and salinity and a 12-12-h light-dark cycle (11 ± 1.6 µmol photons m–2 s–1, mean ± s.d., cf. Masini and Manning, 1997) for about two hours.
+Amphibolis antarctica stems with several leaf clusters were collected from fully marine Marmion Lagoon (31.85303°S, 115.75092°E) on 13th October 2022 and immediately used in the experiment.
+Sediment and seagrasses were collected from less than one metre depth.

 The ex situ decomposition experiment was commenced on the respective day of collection by excising individual leaves (H. ovalis) or leaf clusters (A. antarctica), hereinafter leaves, and immediately measuring photosynthesis (see next paragraph) of six (H. ovalis) or nine (A. antarctica) samples.
 The remaining leaves were enclosed in mesh (3-mm ⌀).
-Mesh bags were weighed down with inert aquarium pebbles and placed on the sediment in the 220-L tank.
-At each of five (A. antarctica) to six (H. ovalis) timepoints over 34 d following excision, six destructive samples were taken from the mesh bags to measure photosynthesis.
+Mesh bags were weighed down with inert aquarium pebbles and placed on the sediment in the same 220-L tank under identical photon fluence rate of 11 ± 1.6 µmol photons m–2 s–1, which is more than sufficient for detrital photosynthesis to play a role (Wright et al., 2024) and is representative of the light environment experienced by detritus in the understorey of kelp forests and seagrass meadows or on deeper sediment flats.
+To measure photosynthesis at each of five (A. antarctica) to six (H. ovalis) timepoints over 34 d following excision, six destructive samples were taken from the mesh bags which were kept submerged for the entire duration of the experiment.